miguelfs/Profedex/readme.md

 ##Data
 A database will be created to store the data from the class Professor which will include:

-• Professor name
+* Professor name
-• Professor description
+* Professor description
-• Professor's room and classrooms he/she
+* Professor's room and classrooms he/she teaches in
-• Subjects he/she teaches
+* Subjects he/she teaches
-• Where they live
+* Where they live
-• What they eat
+* What they eat
-• Audio
+* Audio
-• Difficulty level
+* Difficulty level
-• Didacticism level
+* Didacticism level

 ##Activies
 The app will use two main Activities: